Service + Area

 • Practical release planning for staged installation and closeout

-• Carthage, MO planning for shop buildings is coordinated against County routing, nearby coverage in Joplin, Neosho, and Monett, and current site readiness so the next release supports the sequence-critical handoff rather than a generic dispatch pattern.
+• Carthage, MO shop buildings planning accounts for Jasper County access, nearby work in Joplin, Neosho, and Monett, and the site readiness details that control the next handoff.

 Carthage Market Planning Notes

-• Carthage is treated as a ring-1 service market within Tri-Peak's Neosho-centered coverage plan, with dispatch and sequencing decisions coordinated around County work conditions.
+• Carthage is treated as a local service market within Tri-Peak's Neosho-centered coverage plan, with dispatch and sequencing decisions coordinated around Jasper County work conditions.

 • Local routing for Shop Buildings in Carthage commonly overlaps Joplin, Neosho, and Monett, so crew moves and deliveries are sequenced against nearby commitments instead of planning each stop in isolation.